 Judges are members of the Thomas Wolfe Society, appointed by its president.
 Abstracts will be judged on the promise they show for the development of an original presentation that contributes to the knowledge or understanding of Thomas Wolfe.
 Preference will be given to students who demonstrate in the abstract a serious engagement of Wolfe’s writing and of relevant scholarship.
 Following the conference presentation, the student may submit the winning essay for publication without restriction.

-Prize: Monetary prize of $300 and a one-year membership in the Thomas Wolfe Society will be awarded at the Conference banquet following the successful delivery of the paper.
+Prize: Monetary prize of $300 for the essay and a one-year membership in the Thomas Wolfe Society will be awarded at the Conference banquet following the successful delivery of the paper.
 Conference registration and banquet will be complimentary.
+Additional funding for travel may be awarded on an individual basis.
+Multiple prizes may be awarded.

 Deadline for Submission: January 10